nodejs/node/doc/contributing/distribution.md

 ## Executables

 The Node.js distribution adds a number of executable commands into the user's `PATH`, such as `node`.
-The distribution will only include executables that run code that is vendored within the Node.js distribution.
-The distribution will not include executables whose names refer to software that is not included in the Node.js distribution.
+The distribution will only include executables whose names refer to software that is vendored within the Node.js distribution.